Central limit theorems for eigenvalues of deformations of Wigner matrices: Introduction

 \section{Introduction}

-In a previous paper \cite{CDF}, we have studied the a.s. behaviour of extremal eigenvalues of finite rank deformation of Wigner matrices and in the particular case of a rank one diagonal deformation whose non-null eigenvalue is large enough, we established a central limit theorem for the largest eigenvalue.
-We exhibit a striking non-universality phenomenon at the fluctuations level.
-Indeed, we prove that the fluctuations of the largest eigenvalue vary with the particular distribution of the entries of the Wigner matrix.
-Let us recall these results.
-The random matrices under study are complex Hermitian (or real symmetric) matrices $(\bM_N)_N$ defined on a probability space $(\Omega, {\cal F}, \PP)$ such that
+Adding a finite rank perturbation to a GUE matrix, S. P\'ech\'e \cite{Pe} pointed out a sharp phase transition phenomenon : according to the largest eigenvalue of the perturbation, the largest eigenvalue of the perturbed matrix should either stick to the bulk and fluctuate according to the Tracy-Widom (or generalized Tracy-Widom ) law or should be extracted away from the bulk and have then fluctuations of Gaussian nature.
+In the lineage of this work, in a previous paper \cite{CDF}, we have studied the limiting behavior of extremal eigenvalues of finite rank deformations of Wigner matrices.
+We established their almost sure convergence.
+The limiting values depend only on the spectrum of the deformation $A_N$ and on the variance of the distribution of the entries of the Wigner matrix.
+On the contrary the fluctuations of these eigenvalues strongly depend on the eigenvectors of $A_N$.
+Indeed, in the particular case of a rank one diagonal deformation whose non-null eigenvalue is large enough, we established a central limit theorem for the largest eigenvalue which deviates from the rest of the spectrum and proved that the fluctuations of the largest eigenvalue vary with the particular distribution of the entries of the Wigner matrix.
+Thus, this fluctuations result differs from that of the full rank one deformation case investigated in \cite{FK} and \cite{FePe} since this latter case exhibited universal limiting distributions. \\ Let us recall these results in the complex setting, having in mind that similar results hold in the real symmetric case.
+In the following, given an arbitrary Hermitian matrix $M$ of size $N$, we will denote by $\lambda_1(M) \geq \cdots \geq \lambda_N(M)$ its $N$ ordered eigenvalues; we will denote the centered gaussian distribution with variance $v$ by ${\cal N}(0,v)$. \\ The random matrices under study are complex Hermitian matrices $(\bM_N)_N$ defined on a probability space $(\Omega, {\cal F}, \PP)$ such that